SodaWithoutSparkles/revanced-troubleshooting-guide/troubleshoot/03-youtube.md

 Casting to TV is different.
 ReVanced YT does not handle the video stream, it basically tells the TV: go and play that video with this link.
 So you will need a ad-free YouTube TV client.
 You can get one [here](https://github.com/yuliskov/SmartTubeNext).
 Note that SmartTubeNext is not developed and not affiliated in any way with the ReVanced team.

 ## 3.23.
-Sponsorblock does not work
+SponsorBlock does not work

-Sponsorblock is a community project.
+SponsorBlock is a community project.
 There might be no marked sponsors yet because

 - The video was too new
 - Nobody uploaded/marked any segments

-Or it might also be that the sponsorblock server is down.
+Or it might also be that the SponsorBlock server is down.
 Wait a few minutes and try again.
 You can check the status at [here](https://status.sponsor.ajay.app/).

 ## 3.24.
 Dislike button shows nothing